-Investment priority 10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education a training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and apprenticeship schemes establishing nat and Healthcare ors) with the aim of ensuring relevance of VET in line with labour market needs and improving access to higher education; ional and regional VET centers of competences in Tourism and catering, Mechanical and electrical engineering, ICT, Agriculture sectors and in other VET sectors taking into account national/regional priorities and labour market needs with the aim of providir with relevant prestical shills there increasing their shore on to enter labour market. • strengthening if face-to-face me and download of with relevant practical skills thus increasing their chances to enter labour market; n-service TT as well as continuous professional development of VET teachers by means of changing delivery mechanism from thod to online teaching method for professional development of VET teachers which will greatly facilitate and speed up access to of the materials and content in digital form, as well as access to the tools for e-learning.
-This new mechanism of professional competencies of further develop generic and sec ill also ensure continuous professional support to teachers thus increasing the level of pedagogical skills and professional f teachers.
-AVETAE staff will also strengthen their competencies and expertise for the planning, implementation, support and ment of the professional training of vocational teachers by attending tailor made training courses.
-Strengthening of knowledge in tor-specific areas will enable professional training on new trends and innovative approaches to teaching.
-Partnership networking o similar institutions will provide insight into and examples of good practice and provide the transfer of innovation in the system of ining; developing opportunities for work-based placements of VET students in enterprises by supporting apprentices' scheme, practical banies and in schools (incentives for businesses, teachers and students, campaigns, equipping, ensuring work placements, work modern VET in (introduction of T schools to develop innovations through bottom-up approach by strengthening school capacities for ensuring relevant, creative and partnership with companies and wider community and thus ensuring relevance of VET in line with labour market needs f innovative solutions /features into school curricula thus supporting the acquirement of up to date technical skills) in order to quality of vocational education; • supporting furth indicators and t a system level (including extern her establishment of comprehensive VET QA system including system level QA indicators which will roughly follow EQAVET o implement the new system - interventions are planned in the area of capacity building for QA development and implementation developing models, data collecting and analyses, use of data; improvement of the model of external assessment of schools hal pedagogical monitoring and inspections, etc.) - capacity building for QA development and implementation at a system level); self-assessment apacities of VET schools for implementation of QA approaches by providing support for the development of tools and methods for; ; ent's skills through organization of campaigns, skills competitions at international/national level, specialized school fairs, etc.) thu
+Investment priority 10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and apprenticeship schemes other VET sectors) with the aim of ensuring relevance of VET in line with labour market needs and improving access to higher education;

+- establishing national and regional VET centers of competences in Tourism and catering, Mechanical and electrical engineering, ICT, Agriculture and Healthcare sectors and in other VET sectors taking into account national/regional priorities and labour market needs with the aim of providing VET students with relevant practical skills thus increasing their chances to enter labour market; - strengthening in-service TT as well as continuous professional development of VET teachers by means of changing delivery mechanism from face-to-face method to online teaching method for professional development of VET teachers which will greatly facilitate and speed up access to and download of the materials and content in digital form, as well as access to the tools for e-learning.
+This new mechanism of professional development will also ensure continuous professional support to teachers thus increasing the level of pedagogical skills and professional competencies of teachers.
+AVETAE staff will also strengthen their competencies and expertise for the planning, implementation, support and further development of the professional training of vocational teachers by attending tailor made training courses.
+Strengthening of knowledge in generic and sector-specific areas will enable professional training on new trends and innovative approaches to teaching.
+Partnership networking of AVETAE with similar institutions will provide insight into and examples of good practice and provide the transfer of innovation in the system of professional training; - enhancing and developing opportunities for work-based placements of VET students in enterprises by supporting apprentices' scheme, practical lessons in companies and in schools (incentives for businesses, teachers and students, campaigns, equipping, ensuring work placements, work shadowing); - supporting VET schools to develop innovations through bottom-up approach by strengthening school capacities for ensuring relevant, creative and modern VET in partnership with companies and wider community and thus ensuring relevance of VET in line with labour market needs (introduction of innovative solutions /features into school curricula thus supporting the acquirement of up to date technical skills) in order to promote of the quality of vocational education; - supporting further establishment of comprehensive VET QA system including system level QA indicators which will roughly follow EQAVET indicators and to implement the new system interventions are planned in the area of capacity building for QA development and implementation at a system level (developing models, data collecting and analyses, use of data; improvement of the model of external assessment of schools including external pedagogical monitoring and inspections, etc.) capacity building for QA development and implementation at a system level); - strengthening capacities of VET schools for implementation of QA approaches by providing support for the development of tools and methods for self-assessment; - promoting student's skills through organization of campaigns, skills competitions at international/national level, specialized school fairs, etc.) thus enhancing the conditions for acquiring of practical skills the main task of the student's skills competitions and student fairs will be presentation of